 Kaimahi Toko i te Ora

-Social workers provide advice, advocacy and support to people with personal and social problems.
-They also help with community and social issues.
+Social workers provide advice and support to people with personal or social problems, and help with community and social issues.

 Social workers usually earn

 Source: Aotearoa New Zealand Association of Social Workers, 2016; District Health Board/Public Sector Association, 2015; Ministry of Social Development, 2012.

 Current job prospects